POLDER

 POLDER (POLarization and Directionality of the Earth's Reflectances) is a passive optical imaging radiometer and polarimeter instrument developed by the French space agency CNES.

 Description

 The device was designed to observe solar radiation reflected by Earth's atmosphere, including studies of tropospheric aerosols, sea surface reflectance, bidirectional reflectance distribution function of land surfaces, and the Earth Radiation Budget.

 Specifications

 POLDER has a mass of approximately 30 kg, and has a power consumption of 77 W in imaging mode (with a mean consumption of 29 W).

 Imaging

 POLDER utilizes a push broom scanner.
-The device's optical system uses a telecentric lens and a charged coupled device matrix with a resolution of 242x548 pixels.
+The device's optical system uses a telecentric lens and a charge-coupled device matrix with a resolution of 242x548 pixels.
 The focal length is 3.57 mm with a focal ratio of 4.6.
 The field of view ranges from ±43° to ±57°, depending on the tracking method.

 Spectral characteristics

 The device scans between 443 and 910 nm FWHM, depending on the objective of the measurement.
 The shorter wavelengths (443–565 nm) typically measure ocean color, whereas the longer wavelengths (670–910 nm) are used to study vegetation and water vapor content.